Governance Statement

 • Frequency: The Board of Governors will meet three times per calendar year.

-• Secretary: The Student Wellbeing Team will provide a Secretary to minute all meetings.
+• Secretary: The Student Success Team will provide a Secretary to minute all meetings.
 This Secretary will be a non-voting attendee and will not count towards the quorum.

 • Venue: Meetings may be held in person, hybrid, or fully virtual.